PCreations/dixitonline/packages/dixit-api/rules.md

 ## Game round

  - The storyteller selects one card from her hand, and write down a short sentence, or simple word, to describe the card.
-The description should not be to easy, nor to hard to find.
+The description should not be too easy, nor too hard to find.
  - Each player selects the card from her own hand that best fits the storyteller's description.
  - The 6 cards are shuffled, then showed to all players
  - Each player (but the storyteller) secretly votes for the card she think is the storyteller's card